bdyck/pin-stars/README.md

 # README

 This script adds starred GitHub repositories as bookmarks in Pinboard.
 All such bookmarks will be tagged with `github-star` and the project's language (if applicable).
 The script will attempt to avoid overwriting bookmarks in Pinboard by checking starred repos against the most recent bookmark with the `github-star` tag.
+If the GitHub repository has a listed language the language will be added as another tag in addition `github-star`, you may set a prefix to the language tag with the `--lang-tag-prefix`.

 The script requires a [GitHub personal API token](https://github.com/blog/1509-personal-api-tokens) (see note below) and a [Pinboard API token](https://pinboard.in/settings/password), both of which may be stored in files named `~/.github_api_token` and `~/.pinboard_api_token` respectively instead of passing them as command-line options.
 Dependencies are best installed with `pip` and `virtualenv`, though you're free to live on the edge and do things like `sudo easy_install requests` if you wish.
 Just don't say you weren't warned... :smirk: